This camera manual library is for reference and historical purposes, all

 repaired as quickly as possible.

-DO NOT FORCE SHUTTER COCKING LEVER
+DO NOT FORCE SHUTTER WINDING LEVER

 operate unless the sliding release button